SpockBotMC/SpockBot/ReadMe.md

 A daemon for spinning up bots, can be controlled with spockctl.
 Currently under heavy development

+##riker

+A client that extends spock (is planned) to provide several useful features such as a pathfinding/movement API, as well as simple facilities like automatic session keep alives

 ###Legal

 License is MIT and can be found in license.md